numberscope/frontscope/doc/visualizer-in-depth.md

 parameters change.
 So if there is initialization you want to do only on these more signifcant changes but not on parameter changes, then `presketch()` is a good method.

+Note that since `presketch()` is called asynchronously, you cannot assume it has completed by the time any other method has been called, e.g. `setup()` or `draw()`.
+Therefore, P5Visualizer provides a boolean property `this.presketchComplete` that you can test to see if the presketch() initialization is done.

 When a visualizer is resized, or the restart button on Numberscope is pressed, the class function `reset()` is called.
 By default, a new canvas is created on